RedHatRanger/best_linux_scripts_and_commands/common_commands/losetup_and_mount_an_iso.md

 * If you are sure that the loop device is available:
 ```
 losetup /dev/loop6 TinyIsoTest.iso

+# Then run losetup to see the loop devices:
+losetup
 ```

 * To unmount the ISO: